google/go-cloud/internal/docs/design.md

 These differences lead to a loss of portability and predictability for users.

 We considered restricting Go CDK's APIs to strings that all providers support.
-For example, we asserting that Go CDK's blob only supports ASCII plus `/` for blob names (and no `//`!).
+For example, we could assert that Go CDK's blob only supports ASCII plus `/` for blob names (and no `//`!).
 However, such a rule would mean that we couldn't handle existing strings that were created through some mechanism other than through Go CDK APIs.
 For example, an existing blob in S3 with a unicode name